Learn about 35 new foods that start with A to spice up your palate.

 16. American cheese

 American cheese - a very controversial ingredient!
 You either love it or hate it.
-American cheese gets a bad reputation as being the processed cheese of the world.
-While that's true, it is a processed cheese, all cheese is processed.
+American cheese has a bad reputation as being the processed cheese of the world.
+While that's true, it is processed cheese, technically all cheese is processed.

 So, what makes American cheese unique?
 Well, first of all, it's colored using annatto since cheese is not naturally orange.
 Second, it has sodium citrate in it.
 Sodium citrate helps American cheese melt perfectly, which is why it's so popular to use on top of the classic cheeseburger.